(For Janna) Can You Miss a Ghost?

 I am truly looking for the one guy that will sweep me off my feet and make me feel special.
 Texting first to get to know a little bit about each other.
 Then meeting for drinks/dinner to see if there is that chemistry spark.
 If there is, more dates planned for the two of us.
 I’m looking for a lasting relationship but taking my time to find the right person.

-Sweep her off her feet— isn’t that what knights in shining armor do, sweep beautiful damsels off their feet?
+Sweep her off her feet— isn’t that what knights in shining armor do, sweep beautiful damsels of their feet?
+So I wrote a message to her:

 To which she replied: